Skip to main content

 Round circles like red and green grapes on the left have one with the globe.
 Grapes has the A squared.

-This new capability will use publicly accessible GHG emissions activity data across multiple economic sectors, including energy production, manufacturing, transportation, and agriculture and land use, among others.
-This research will enhance the development of authoritative referenced “bottom-up” emission data and uncertainty evaluation at spatial and temporal resolutions relevant to both improving AQ and mitigating GHG emissions including city, State, and regional scales.
+The GReenhouse gas And Air Pollutants Emissions System (GRA2PES) uses publicly accessible GHG emissions activity data across multiple economic sectors, including energy production, manufacturing, transportation, agriculture, and land use, among others.
+The initiative involves the development of "bottom-up" emission data and uncertainty evaluation at spatial and temporal resolutions relevant to both improving air quality and mitigating GHG emissions including at city, state, and regional levels.
+In the future, GRA2PES will also combine atmospheric air pollutant and GHG observations from various atmospheric measurement platforms along with meteorological observations and models to evaluate and refine emission information and uncertainties.